Private and Group Lessons, and Day Clinics

 (For more information see link towards the bottom of the page.)

 Payment and Absentee Policies:

-Lessons will be scheduled for a recurring, consistent time each week, regardless if the lesson takes place in person or online.
-Teacher absences will be made up later the same week, typically on Fridays.
+Lessons will be scheduled for a recurring, consistent time each week.
+Teacher absences will be made up later the same week, typically on Wednesdays or Fridays.
 Planned student absences will be made up as time and availability allows.
 No call no show lessons, defined later, will not be refunded, made up, nor rescheduled.

 Lesson payments are due before the start of each lesson.
 It is highly encouraged that you pay for lessons at the beginning of the month for the full month.
 You may pay with cash, a check made out to “Nicole Minney”, or with the PayPal Venmo App to the username @nicoleminney.

 Notice: When you sign up for a “30 minute lesson” you are signing up for a 30 minute time block.
 For example, if your lesson is from 3:00-3:30, you have reserved a 30 minute time block.
 Your lesson will begin at 3:00 and end at 3:30.
 In order to preserve the schedules of other students, if you are late and arrive at 3:05, your lesson will still end at 3:30.

 Please notify me with a 24 hour notice if you are going to miss your lesson to avoid a no call no show label.
 If you are feeling ill, do not come to your lesson and let me know as soon as possible.
 I have a baby at home, you will not be penalized for calling in sick before your lesson is scheduled to start.

 Lessons will not occur on school holidays.
 Lessons scheduled to occur on a school holiday will only be made up by request of the student.